Did you ever go somewhere and fall in love at first sight? That’s how I feel about Bordeaux.

 The next day was a lot of eating pastries, drinking coffee, walking through Jardin Public to the mini Statue of Liberty (‘A surprise for the 3 Americans’, according to PJ) and then shopping, shopping, shopping.
 Bordeaux is apparently one of the rainiest places in France, according to a very cool tourist map we consulted, but we luckily only had the rain for about 30 minutes in the morning.
 In the evening we ventured out again for food, but we unluckily chose the busiest time so we had to ‘settle’ for Greek, though it was delicious.

-Here are some must-visit addresses for your trip to Bordeaux:
+Before I get on to more photos, here are some must-visit addresses for your trip to Bordeaux:

-La Boulanger de l’Hotel de Ville Jocteur – the above mentioned bakery – the best I’ve ever been to
+La Boulanger de l’Hotel de Ville Jocteur – the above-mentioned bakery – the best I’ve ever been to

 Magasin Général – for a luxe meal that you can feel good about